department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/copay.md

 | <b>First 90 days of care within a year (365 days)</b>   | $21,364 for total stay + $10 per day charge                |
 | <b>Each additional day within the same year (365 days)</b>     | $682 a day + $10 per-day charge                |

-**Note:** You may be in priority group 8 and qualify for these rates if you have a gross household income above the geographically-adjusted VA income limits for where you live and you agree to pay copayments and meet other specific enrollment and service-connected eligibility criteria.
+**Note:** You may be in priority group 8 and qualify for these rates if you have a gross household income above the our income limits for where you live and you agree to pay copayments and meet other specific enrollment and service-connected eligibility criteria.

 ------